 Generation Requirements

 Operator will, if directed by Company and required by Good Utility Practice, provide, install and maintain VAR compensation equipment to correct Plant output to near unity power factor.
 The location of the VAR compensation equipment and the amount of VAR compensation to be added shall be agreed to by the Parties.
-If necessary, Company may require Operator to install VAR compensation equipment capable of being switched on and off in stages to provide varying amounts of VAR compensation.
+If necessary in accordance with Good Utility Practice, Company may require Operator to install VAR compensation equipment capable of being switched on and off in stages to provide varying amounts of VAR compensation. {Note – need to discuss compensation to Operator for VAR support and specificy such amount]

 Company shall require for all synchronous generators and all induction generators designed to operate similar to synchronous generators the following: